 What is a minimony?

 A minimony is a non-legally binding mini-ceremony which gives guests a preview of what’s to come when you throw your bigger, postponed ceremony and reception at a later date.
 This usually involves a celebrant (in-person or virtual), and possibly a very small group of loved ones if you are outside.
-Remember, as it isn’t a legal ceremony you have to stick to the usual social distancing rules and limits on social gatherings; the exemption allowing for 15 guests in England applies only to legal weddings.
+Remember, as it isn’t a legal ceremony you have to stick to the usual social distancing rules and limits on social gatherings.
 Some couples also opt to virtually stream their ceremony so friends can join from home or have plans to reenact the ceremony once larger celebrations are possible.

 Why have a minimony?

 Many of the reasons to have a minimony are similar to an elopement; personalisation, less pressure, intimacy, budget etc. Often the main difference is that a minimony is just a symbolic ceremony on their intended wedding date with some attendees instead of a legal ceremony with just witnesses.
 Many couples are choosing to have a minimony as part of the sequel wedding process.
 Choosing a minimony is preferable to those who wish to include their relatives in this ceremony or those who wish to save their legal wedding for when everyone can attend.
 It is a subtle difference between the two and which you choose is entirely up to which option makes you feel more comfortable.

 Even more so than an elopement, a minimony requires planning!
 Here are some tips on how to plan a minimony.

 Well, it is a mini ceremony!
 Starting with the officiant, you can consider a virtual officiant for your ceremony, or perhaps someone local would be able to officiate the wedding while maintaining social distancing.
 Social distancing is still really important, so decide how you want to invite those you love.
 Outdoor weddings are the safest, and you could combine this with some virtual elements.